scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to purify a hostile spirit, returning it into a neutral or friendly state.
-Target a Celestial, Fey, or Elemental, they must make a Charisma save vs your spellcasting.
+Target a Celestial, Fey, or Elemental you can see, they must make a Charisma save vs your spellcasting.
 If they have less than half of their wounds remaining, add 2 superior dice to your roll.
 On fail, they are no longer hostile to you or your allies, but not necessarily helpful.
 They remain this way for 24 hours unless you or an ally takes a hostile action against them.

 Add a proficiency die for every level cast above 4th.